Lutice/bbb-transcript/README.md

 To get the transcript, simply send a GET request to the **[get-transcript-url]** url bearing two parameters: (*meeting_id*, *checksum*).
 MeetingId is the id reference of the meeting you want to retrive the transcript of.
 The checksum serves as an authentication field and is the hash (sha256) of *meeting_id* and the BBB security salt concatenated together.
 The GET request will only be processed by the PHP file if it can verify that the checksum is correct.
-- If the server cannot access the security salt and therefore is unable to verify the security salt, a
+- If the server cannot access the security salt and therefore is unable to verify the security salt, a 500 error is returned.
 - If the checksum is incorrect, a 401 error is returned.
 - If a transcript for the provided meeting_id exists, it is returned.
 - If a transcript for the provided meeting_id does not exist, a 404 error is returned.